drahosj/308labs/lab-06/report.md

 AF_UNIX and AF_LOCAL are intended for local communication.
 AF_LOCAL is obsolete.
 AF_INET is often used for local communications via IP localhost (127.0.0.1), quite possibly more often than AF_UNIX - definitely with more publicity.
-AF_INET6 can also be used for local communications via IPv6 loopback (::1), which is used from time to time.
+AF_INET6 can also be used for local communications via IPv6 loopback (::1), which crops up from time to time.
 Other domains may also feature loopback functionality, but they see very little use.

 ## Message Queues